-Classification of Account Receivable an Asset or Liability?
+Classification of Account Receivable an Asset or a Liability?

-Account receivable is the amount outstanding to a company by its customers or clients and will get converted to cash in the future, therefore accounts receivables is classified as an asset and is posted under current assets in the balance sheet.
+Account receivable is the amount outstanding to a company by its customers or clients and will get converted to cash in the future, therefore accounts receivables are classified as an asset.
+They are posted under current assets in the balance sheet.
 In this article, we discuss some of the examples to understand whether account receivable is an asset or a liability.

 Let’s take one example of ABC Tyres Pvt.
 Ltd., which is into manufacturing of two-wheeler tires and tubes.
-Company XYZ which is into two-wheeler manufacturing gives an order of 100 tire-sets at the rate of USD $15 each tire-set to Company ABC.
+Company XYZ, which is into two-wheeler manufacturing, gives an order of 100 tire-sets at the rate of $15 each tire-set to Company ABC.

-- The company ABC delivers the product to company XYZ and generates an invoice of USD $1500 with the condition of 30 days credit period which means the company XYZ has to clear the payment to Company ABC within 30 days.
+- The company ABC delivers the product to the company XYZ.
+It generates an invoice of $1500 with the condition of 30 days credit period, which means the company XYZ has to clear the payment to Company ABC within 30 days.

-- When the amount gets credited into company ABC, the cash or bank balance will increase by USD $1500 and the account receivable would be decreased by the same amount.
+- When the amount gets credited into company ABC, the cash or bank balance will increase by $1500, and the same amount would decrease the account receivable.

 As we understood from the above example, that an account receivable is an asset and would be recorded under the current assets side in the balance sheet.
 The account receivable would be transferred into cash or bank account once the money gets credited into the bank account of the seller of goods or service providers.
 Companies can raise short term credit against accounts receivable like any other assets.

-This is the other reason for account receivable is to be considered as assets.
-Like any other assets, we can put account receivable as collateral and raise short term funds from banks or other non-banking financial institutions.
+It is the other reason for account receivable is to be considered as assets.
+Like any other asset, we can put account receivable as collateral and raise short term funds from banks or other non-banking financial institutions.
 Once the amount gets transferred to the company account, the loan account would be closed with some interest.
-This is called invoice discounting.
+It is called invoice discounting.

 Let’s discuss this with an example,

-There is one company Sai Industries manufacturer wall paint.
-It has USD $10,000 worth of account receivable in its balance sheet which is due from one real estate firm called Green Constructions.
+There is one company, Sai Industries, manufacturer of wall paint.
+It has $10,000 worth of account receivable in its balance sheet, which is due from one real estate firm called Green Constructions.